What was your first camera?

 My career has been a sequence of big breaks – opportunities of being in the right place at the right time.
 I was fortunate in the first couple of years of my career.
 In February 1975, The Washington Post published two of my photos on the front page of their sports section.
 The tear sheet from that job became my advertisement for future assignments.
 A few months later, I began working as a contract photographer for the sports marketing department of the R.J.
 Reynolds Tobacco Company and their involvement with NASCAR, IMSA, AMA, NHRA, and IHRA racing.
-Both of those opportunities opened doors for an interesting career path.
+In 1979, thanks to the vision of Ed Clark, I became the chief track photographer at Bristol International Raceway.
+Those opportunities opened doors for an interesting career path.

 What is your favorite photographic subject?